Donaldson-Thomas Transformation of Double Bruhat Cells in Semisimple Lie Groups: Preliminaries

-Cluster ensemble connect the theory of cluster algebras with the Poisson geometry: on the one hand, the coordinate rings on cluster $\mathcal{A}$-varieties are examples of Fomin and Zelevinsky's upper cluster algebras \cite{BFZ}, and on the other hand, cluster $\mathcal{X}$-varieties carry natural Poisson variety structures given by
+Cluster ensembles connect the theory of cluster algebras with the Poisson geometry as well: on the one hand, the coordinate rings on cluster $\mathcal{A}$-varieties are upper cluster algebras \cite{BFZ}, and on the other hand, cluster $\mathcal{X}$-varieties carry natural Poisson variety structures given by

 Thus a cluster $\mathcal{X}$-variety is also known as a \textit{cluster Poisson variety}.
-More details are available in \cite{FG}.
+More details are available in \cite{FGensemble}.